 An evident factor in assessing the historically conservative nature of the State's debt practices is witnessed by the relatively low level of debt service as a percentage of UGF revenue.
-While the current State policy is designed to limit the ratio of state and state supported debt obligations to 7% of UGF, during the ten years preceding FY 2019 the State remained below 5% in 6 of those years.
-In FY 2015, with the loss of UGF due to the falling price of oil, the ratio increased to 10.1% then to 13.9% in FY 2016, to 15% in FY 2017 and 9.5% in 2018.
-In FY 2019, the ratio dropped to 4.2% and in 2020 the ratio is projected to decrease to 4.1%.
-Based on the Fall 2019 Revenue Sources Book's projections for UGF, which now incorporates certain Permanent Fund earnings, the State's ratios are projected to remain below allowed percentages throughout the forecast period.
-However, if statutory payments to the PERS and TRS system are included in the projections the ratio grows to 10% in fiscal year 2020, 10.6% in fiscal year 2021, and gradually decreases to 7.7% through the forecast period.
+While the current State policy is designed to limit the ratio of state and state supported debt obligations to 7% of UGF, during the ten years preceding fiscal year 2020 the State remained below 5% in 7 of those years.
+In fiscal year 2015, with the reduction of UGF due to the falling price of oil, the ratio increased to 10.1% then to 13.9% in fiscal year 2016, to 15% in fiscal year 2017 and 9.5% in 2018.
+In fiscal year 2019, the ratio dropped to 4.2%, but with declines in revenue in fiscal year 2020 increased to 4.5% and in 2021 the ratio is projected to be 4.5%.

+Based on the Fall 2020 Revenue Sources Book's projections for UGF the State's ratios are projected to remain below allowed percentages throughout the forecast period.
+However, if statutory payments to the PERS and TRS system are included in the projections the ratio grows to 12.2% in fiscal year 2021, 11.7% in fiscal year 2022, and gradually decreases to 9.0% through the forecast period.
 A metric that demonstrates the conservative debt practice of the State is the trajectory of general obligation debt retirement.
 Approximately 60% of the current general obligation debt outstanding will be repaid over the next 10 years, allowing for the potential of the State to participate and support future projects.